scastlara/graphcompare/README.md

 # DESCRIPTION

-This script compares two or more DOT (graphviz) files and prints the resulting merged DOT file with different colors for each group.
+This script compares two or more DOT (graphviz) files.
+It prints a merged graph with different colors for nodes and edges depending on the files in which they appear.
 To read the dotfiles, dotcompare uses the module Dot::Parser, located in lib/

 By default, dotcompare will print the resulting graph to STDOUT, but you can change it with the option -o (see options below).